asijoumi/docker-quick-install/README.md

 ```

 #### hosts
-You should edit the hosts file:
+Edit the hosts file:
-* manager1: add the ansible_host and user (user into the machine)
+* manager1: add the ansible_host and user
 * worker1: add the ansible_host and user

-You must have only one manager1, others managers could be declared to the managers group.
+You must have only one manager, other managers could be declared to the managers group.

-You can declare what number of workers you want.
+You can declare any number of workers you want.

 Example:
 ```